NikolaiTeslovich/RISE/README.md

 ### Things to keep in mind
 The screws tap into the plastic, so **do not** over-tighten them.
 Other than that, assembly should be pretty self-explanatory.

 Also, make sure that the battery polarity matches the polarity of the PowerBoost 500C JST connector.
 The one on the GNB 450mah 1s is reversed.
-Or else, this will happen *magic smoke will come out*.
+Or else, this will happen.

+  > *magic smoke will come out*.

 ![ShortedPowerBoost](/resources/ShortedPowerBoost.jpeg)